 The Council identifies relevant projects within the ELI's field of activities.
 The projects are effectuated through collaboration between jurists from academia and from legal practice and they aim at results that would have practical impact, condensing to draft rules, comments or guiding tools.
 In any case, project outcomes should serve to the European citizens by improving the law or facilitating its application.

-The first inaugural congress of the ELI took place in Paris on 1st June 2011, with the attendance of the President of the Czech Supreme Court, JUDr.
+The first inaugural congress of the ELI took place in Paris on 1st June 2011, with the attendance of the former President of the Czech Supreme Court, JUDr.
 Iva Brožová.
 The Supreme Court of the Czech Republic got the status of an institutional observer in February 2012.

 With its participation, the Supreme Court gains access to the exchange of information on legislation and case law, useful for the purposes of comparative analysis and advanced options in the field of legislation and legal literature.